wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Removed some leftover code from popupWindow

 = 1.3.4 =
 * Added the ability to open the Crayon in an external window for Mobile devices, originally thought it wouldn't show popup